ON-LINE Self-Study Flash Videos With Templates and Materials, Available On-Demand

 The purpose of this session is the give the attendees an example of how to ensure the costs are reflected in the cost report.

-Example – Hotel invoices not PO’d
+Example – Travel and Hotel costs not PO’d

 for Cast